AntelopeIO/leap/wasm-spec-tests/README.md

 # WASM Spec Tests

-This repo provides a set of unit tests that can be used to check a WASM Backend's conformance to the WebAssembly spec.
+This directory provides a set of unit tests that can be used to check a WASM Backend's conformance to the WebAssembly spec.

 ## Tests